FrancisVila/MFT_convert/content/en/docs/TransferCFT/c_intro_userinterfaces/Command_summary/parameter_intro/fcode.md

 - if
-    the data received is in ASCII and the local data is in EBCDIC, or vice-versa, translation is always performed: translation according to an external table, or, by default, translation according to the Transfer CFT{{< TransferCFT/componentshortname >}} internal table
+    the data received is in ASCII and the local data is in EBCDIC, or vice-versa, translation is always performed: translation according to an external table, or, by default, translation according to the {{< TransferCFT/axwayvariablesComponentShortName >}} internal table
 - if
     the data received and the local data have the same code, ASCII or EBCDIC, an external table is required to execute a translation

-Transfer CFT{{< TransferCFT/componentshortname  >}} does not have an ASCII/ASCII or EBCDIC/EBCDIC
+{{< TransferCFT/axwayvariablesComponentShortName  >}} does not have an ASCII/ASCII or EBCDIC/EBCDIC
 internal table.
 If the data received and/or the local data are binary, no translation is performed.